tads-working-group/tads3-mode/README.md

   belongs to, even if the project root is in a parent directory, with a single key combination, and puts the output of the compiler in a split window where you can click on errors to jump to them in your code.
+- in-editor running in your interpreter of choice
+- somewhat context-aware autocompletion generated from *all* of your project files and the libraries listed in your *t3m* build file whenever you save a new modification!

 ## Roadmap

 ### To finish v1.4
 - [x] Compilation, Error-checking and jump-to-error
-- [ ] Add source file to t3m
+- [x] Add source file to t3m
-- [ ] Running the game in editor and refreshing it on build
+- [x] Running the game in editor and refreshing it on build
 - [ ] Running test scripts
 - [ ] Spellcheck that knows how to deal with TADS text
 - [ ] Word count that understands TADS text